DefenderOfBasic/notebook/source/content/memetics/Open Questions.md

 If a solution exists, and the leadership/those with decision power aren't enacting it, then you have a HAZARDOUS 🔴 information environment.
 It means there's a shadow government / deep state or something, OR your coordination is just bad.

+### What is the frontier of knowledge in dark memetics?

 [^1]: a "hard break" in information connectivity is defined as